Mikhail-Ramirez/Mikhail-Ramirez/README.md

 </div>

-- 🔭 I’m currently a Software Engineer at [Outpost Technologies](https://outposttechnologies.com/)
+- 🔭 I’m currently work at [Outpost Technologies](https://outposttechnologies.com/)

 - 📚 I’m graduated from
-[UAH](https://www.uah.edu/) May 2025 with a BS in Computer Engineering
+[UAH](https://www.uah.edu/) with a BS in Computer Engineering

-- ❓ Ask me why Arch is my current daily driver (I use Arch btw)

-- ⚡ Fun fact: Vim is the best text editor
+- ⚡ Fun fact: Vim is the best text editor (And developing environment)

 - 🌐 Checkout my website for my blogs and some projects!
 [Mikhail's Website](https://mikhail-ramirez.com)